Doping – The way of a cheat?

 However, society appears to be fixated with the ideology that doping negates an extraordinary athletic performance.
 When in fact we should perhaps look beyond existing institutionalised attitudes and stereotypes as emphasised further by Savulescu, Foddy and Clayton (2004:1) who conclude that allowing doping in the Tour de France would not turn it “into some kind of “drug race”, any more than the various training methods offered turn it into a “training race” or a “money race”.
 Athletes train in different, creative ways, but ultimately they still ride similar bikes, on the same course.
 The skill of negotiating the steep winding descent will always be there”.

 Now, I realise that there is no obvious answer when it comes to fixing the issue of drugs in sport.
 However, as emphasised by Lance Armstrong’s case we know that drug tests don’t work, or at best are highly ineffective.
 It seems it is only when an athlete makes a mistake and takes the wrong thing at the wrong time that he/she is caught and consequently slammed.
 Perhaps it is time to accept that sport has evolved and that drugs are not going to disappear.
 Instead, we should perhaps focus on keeping sport safe by closely monitoring athletes health and ensuring they are fit to compete.
-This would arguably level the playing field more effectively as PEDs are often cheaper than many new training methods and technology; and thus the poorer athletes would stand a better chance of competing against the richer athletes, subsequently promoting a higher degree of equality.
+This would arguably level the playing field more effectively as PEDs are often cheaper than new training methods and technology.
 Furthermore having a system that promotes health is something WADA already considers to be “intrinsically valuable about sport”.

 How is great coaching, training methods and technology different to doping anyway?
 Controversial comments?